 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
-Given that we don’t have the information yet we have projected the funding required for 2022 and compared that to the funding forecast.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-We think that it’s almost certain that the sector will receive 25% of funding required in 2022, but highly unlikely that it will receive 50% of what is required.
-The funding requirement is $332m – which is higher than any point in the last six years.
-This high requirement will make it difficult for the sector to half of what is needed in 2022.
+We think that it’s almost certain that the sector will receive 25% of funding required in 2022, and highly likely that it will receive 50% of what is required.
+The funding requirement is $341m – which is higher than any point in the last six years.
+This high requirement will make it difficult for the sector to reach the funding requirement in 2023.

 How does the 2023 forecast compare to previous years?